Danish cuisine: Holy Saturday lunch

 Holy Saturday the traditional dish served for lunch is Skidne æg (Dirty eggs), the name referres to fact that the homes were usually dirty on Holy Saturday, as no work and no cleaning or laundry would be done on the two holidays: Maundy Thursday and Good Friday.
 Skidne æg is medium boiled eggs, served with mustard sauce, cress and ryebread.

 Easter Sunday lunch

 Families gather for lunch on Easter Sunday.
 The lunch will typically consist three courses, starting with "det kolde bord" with pickled herring, prawns, hard-boiled eggs, tuna, liverpaté and various cold cuts.
 Strong Easter Brew beer and snaps is usually served.
 The second dish is a warm dish, that according to tradition should contain either lamb, eggs or chicken.
 The third dish is cheeses with grapes, red peppers and crackers.

 Restaurants and dining venues

-Vesterbrogade in Copenhagen was the location of Denmark's first Burger King (opened 1977) and McDonald's (opened 1981).
+Eating out in restaurants can be a costly affair, with the average price running higher than that of the European average.
+As a result of the New Nordic Cuisine trend, Danish restaurants are now firmly on the international gourmet map.
+In the big cities, and in shopping districts, there are many more reasonably priced eating places, including chain fast food options of various kinds.